wdi-sg/gitbook-2019/00-config-deployment/installfest/windows/readme.md

 - Install your text editor of choice in Windows, e.g. Sublime Text (https://www.sublimetext.com/3) or VSCode (https://code.visualstudio.com/download).

 - Create an alias for your text editor in WSL so that you can launch it from the WSL's CLI.

+- check to make sure sublime is installed in the default location `ls -la /mnt/c/Program\ Files/Sublime\ Text\ 3/`

-For Sublime Text, if you had installed it at the default location, run `echo 'alias subl="/mnt/c/Program\ Files/Sublime\ Text\ 3/subl.exe"' >> ~/.bashrc` at your WSL's CLI.
+- For Sublime Text, if you had installed it at the default location, run `echo 'alias subl="/mnt/c/Program\ Files/Sublime\ Text\ 3/subl.exe"' >> ~/.bashrc` at your WSL's CLI.
 Then, close and re-open WSL, or run `source ~/.bashrc` to reload the configuration, and test it out by typeing `subl` and pressing enter in WSL.

-## (Optional) Speeding up WSL's I/O Performance

-WSL's disk I/O speeds are quite abysmal out-of-the-box as of this writing due to W10's real-time antivirus protection.
-However, this protection is fairly useless for Linux, so we can gain quite a bit of speed from disabling it for (only) WSL.
-Follow the instructions over at https://medium.com/@leandrw/speeding-up-wsl-i-o-up-than-5x-fast-saving-a-lot-of-battery-life-cpu-usage-c3537dd03c74 to do so.
-The performance improvement is most noticeable when developing with Rails.

 #### GitHub
 Run the following commands in order in a WSL terminal.